How to Connect Azure DevOps and Wrike with 2-Way Sync in 2024

 Now that you’ve set up your integration between Wrike and Azure DevOps, you can duplicate this workflow to also submit bug reports (or fulfill another use case) from Wrike simply by creating a new folder or project called “bug reports” and connecting it to Unito instead of the “feature request” project or folder.

-Or connect Azure DevOps to Jira, Asana, Airtable or other database and project management tools.
+Or connect Azure DevOps to Jira, Asana and Azure DevOps, Azure DevOps and Airtable, Trello and Azure DevOps, Azure DevOps and ServiceNow, ClickUp and Azure DevOps or other database and project management tools.

 You can also read more about Unito’s integrations for Wrike and Azure DevOps to better understand their capabilities and limitations.